 - Risk categorization– All information and information systems must be categorized in accordance with their potential risk in order to ensure that the most vulnerable and sensitive forms of data are given the appropriate level of protection.

 - System security plan – All federal agencies are required to both create and maintain a security plan that is continually updated to ensure effective and efficient security policies and controls over time.

 - Security Controls– Federal agencies are mandated to implement the minimum information system security controls as outlined by the National Institute of Standards of Technology or NIST.
-What’s more, these agencies must also specific controls from the NIST 800-53 catalog that correspond to with what is necessary for each system
+What’s more, these agencies must also specific controls from the NIST 800-53 catalog that corresponds to what is necessary for each system

-- Certification and accreditation – The FISMA certification and accreditation process contains four different phases.
+- Certification and accreditation – The FISMA certification and accreditation process contain four different phases.
 These phases include initiation and planning, certification, accreditation, and continuous monitoring.

-What are the consequences for non-compliance under FIMSA 2014?
+What are the consequences of non-compliance under FIMSA 2014?

-To provide a non federal example of this potential reputational damage, online website Comparitech analyzed the stock market price impacts of 34 companies that either experienced or were directly affected by data breaches in 2021.
+To provide a nonfederal example of this potential reputational damage, the online website Comparitech analyzed the stock market price impacts of 34 companies that either experienced or were directly affected by data breaches in 2021.
 Their observations resulted in the following key findings:

 - Market share prices of companies involved in a data breach hit a low point of 110 in the immediate days after said data breach.

 - -8.6% underperformance on NASDAQ after one year.

 - -11.3% underperformance on NASDAQ after two years.